scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - A path segment from a core AS to a non-core AS is a *down segment*.
 - A path segment between core ASes is a *core segment*.

 Each path segment starts and/or ends at a core AS.
+Path segments are not created between non-core ASes.

 All path segments may be reversed: a core segment can be used bidirectionally, an up segment can be converted into a down segment, and a down segment can be converted into an up segment depending on the direction of the end-to-end path.
 This means that all path segments can be used to send data traffic in both directions.